Restaurant Food Cost: Complete Guide

 What is food cost in a restaurant?

-Food cost is the percentage of revenue spent on ingredients.
-It directly impacts your restaurant prime cost.
+Food cost is the percentage of revenue spent on ingredients and directly impacts profitability.

 What is a good food cost percentage?